Coming Off Weight-Loss Medication: Your 12-Week Transition Timeline

-This page gives you a simple, educational timeline based on your last dose date—plus a practical maintenance plan you can actually follow.
+This page gives you a simple educational timeline based on your last dose date, plus a practical maintenance plan for the first 12 weeks after stopping.

 How to use the tool

-Enter the date of your last injection.
+2. Enter the date of your last dose.

 Important safety notes (please read)